dgaw/howl-ctags/README.md

 This bundle provides the following commands:

 * `ctags-goto-definition` - go to the definition of the tag under the cursor.
 If there's no tag under the cursor, a prompt to enter a tag name will be shown.
+This command expects a "tags" file to be present in the project root (or in one of the parent folders of the file being edited).

 * `ctags-generate` - run the ctags command line tool to generate the "tags" file.
 The tool is run in the project root.
 Use the `ctags_command` configuration variable to customise the path and arguments for the ctags tool (you can also use another tool that's compatible with ctags).